danielgerlag/workflow_rb/README.md

 ### Persistence

 Since workflows are typically long running processes, they will need to be persisted to storage between steps.
-There are several persistence providers available as seperate Nuget packages.
+There are several persistence providers available as seperate gems.

 * MemoryPersistenceProvider *(Default provider, for demo and testing purposes)*
 * [MongoDB](workflow_rb-mongo)